 When is Suicide Prevention Week?

-This year, To Write Love On Her Arms’ theme for Suicide Prevention Week is “You Are Not a Burden”.
+In 2022, To Write Love On Her Arms’ theme for Suicide Prevention Month was “You Are Not a Burden”.
 You can learn more about this theme and get access to resources at twloha.org.

 When is Mental Health Awareness Month?

 Mental Health Awareness Month takes place in May each year.
-You can learn more about how to take action during Mental Health Awareness Month via our guide — and you can learn more about awareness days and months via our cause calendar.
+You can learn more about how to take action during Mental Health Awareness Month via our guide — and you can learn more about mental health awareness days and months via our calendar.